-The legacy of the renowned writer, educator and feminist GRACE PALEY (1922-2007) will thrive for generations in creative writing, literature, and women’s studies programs.
-Now the documentary “GRACE” captures this warm, wise, sassy, and hugely influential writer, teacher and activist in an intimate 51 minute documentary that is as much a tribute to this artist as it is a heart-felt and inspiring film.
+The legacy of the renowned writer, educator and feminist GRACE PALEY (1922-2007) will thrive for generations.
+Now the documentary "GRACE" captures this warm, wise, sassy and hugely influential writer, teacher and activist in an intimate 51-minute tribute that is also a heart-felt and inspiring film.

-Since “GRACE” includes full scenes of the author reading from her work, coaching young writers, and reminiscing on her own beginnings as a writer and activist, “GRACE” is an inspiring teaching tool for courses in:
+Since "GRACE" includes full scenes of the author reading from her work, coaching young writers, and reminiscing on her own beginnings as a writer and activist, "GRACE" is inspiring for anyone interested in:

 and a delight for the wide-ranging members of Public Libraries

 - Gender Studies